B-real00/relative_locators_js/README.md

 yarn init
 ```

 ## Add dependencies to project

 This project will use **chrome** browser and **mocha** framework for testing.
 Packages can be added using command.
 ```
 yarn add <name of package>
 ```
+Currently for this project it would look like this.
 ```
 yarn add chromedriver selenium-webdriver
 ```
 ```
 yarn add mocha -D
 ```

 ## Running UI Test